Prag8855/aab/content/guides/haftpflichtversicherung.md

 Some insurance policies also cover...

 - **Lost keys**
-    If you lose your apartment keys, the landlord might need to [replace the locks for the entire building](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks).[^5] This can get *really* expensive.
-You should get insurance that covers this.
+    If you lose your apartment keys, the landlord might need to [replace the locks for the entire building](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks), and you might have to pay for it.[^5] This can cost thousands of euros.
+Get liability insurance that covers this.
 Some leases require liability insurance that covers lost keys, but that's not legal.[^28]
 - **Damage to things you rent or borrow** (*geliehene Sachen*)
     For example, you break the couch in your furnished apartment,[^6] you damage a hotel room while you are on vacation,[^7] or you borrow a neighbour's drill and you break it.[^8]
 - **Damage while helping a friend** (*Gefälligkeitsschäden*)